 I technically have one feast per day.
 People will argue with me.
 I try to follow the 20/4 eating concept of fasting for 20 hours and then eating for four hours.
 I picked this up from the Warrior Diet book (more on this later in here).
 I originally got into intermittent fasting with the 16 hour fast.
 At some point, I figured it would be easy to eat once a day.

 I’m not into extremes.
 I’m not some weirdo who’s going to rant and rave about conspiracy theories on social media.
 I eat once a day because it works.
 This is the best intermittent fasting schedule because you wait all day to have an epic feast.
 When I first heard about people who ate once a day I figured that they were delusional.
 I eventually ended up at one meal per day almost by accident since I love to travel and party.

 How do you eat once a day?
 How does this intermittent fasting plan work?

-Simplified summary: You stay busy when you wake up while you sip on coffee and carbonated water.
-You then go train.
-After your workout.
-You have a huge feast until you’re full and then you’re done eating for the day.
+Simplified summary: You stay busy after sleeping 7-8 hours while you sip on coffee and carbonated water throughout the day to ensure you curb your hunger.
+You then have a huge feast that leaves you satisfied.
+Then you’re done eating for the day.

 This is moments before starting my evening feast in Bangkok, Thailand.
 It was easy to feast there because a Pad Thai dinner would go for $2.